BBBalls/hillside_hermitage_archive/_posts/2023-06-22-essay-Anigha-The_Meaning_of_Yoniso_Manasikara.md

     opposed to just an avoidance of specific things, it’s the entire practice, culminating in full non-ownership of the senses.

     > “And how, bhikkhus, is there restraint?
-Here,
+Here, <u>**having seen a
-    > <font color="red">**having seen a form with the eye**</font>, a
-    > bhikkhu is not intent upon a pleasing form and not repelled by a
+    > form with the eye**</u>, a bhikkhu is not intent upon a pleasing
-    > displeasing form.
-He dwells having set up
+    > form and not repelled by a displeasing form.
+He dwells having set
-    > <font color="blue">**recollection of the body**</font>, with a
+    > up <du>**recollection of the body**</du>, with a measureless mind,
-    > measureless mind, and he understands as it really is that
+    > and he understands as it really is that liberation of mind,
-    > liberation of mind, liberation by wisdom, wherein those evil
+    > liberation by wisdom, wherein those evil unwholesome states cease
-    > unwholesome states cease without remainder.
-Having heard a sound
+    > without remainder.
+Having heard a sound with the ear … Having
-    > with the ear … Having cognized a mental phenomenon with the mind…
+    > cognized a mental phenomenon with the mind… he understands as it
-    > he understands as it really is that liberation of mind… It is in
+    > really is that liberation of mind… It is in such a way that there
-    > such a way that there is restraint.
+    > is restraint.
     >
     > “Suppose, bhikkhus, a man would catch six animals—with different
     > domains and different feeding grounds—and tie them by a strong